Hisar (city): Road

 Bus service is the major means of transport in the town.
 Bus services are provided by Haryana Roadways and other private operators.
 Hisar bus depot was established on 11 August 1969 and has a sub depot at Hansi.
 As of 2012, the depot has a total of 198 buses with daily ridership of 73,500.
 All the 290 villages of Hisar district are connected to the city through either public transport provided by Haryana Roadways or through private buses.
 Auto rickshaws are a major means of transport for travelling within the city.
 In August 2012, city bus service was started in the city.
 The city is a part of Delhi Mumbai Industrial Corridor Project which aims at developing strong road and rail connections between the cities lying on it and develop them as an industrial area.

 Rail

 Hisar is a railway junction station, and it falls under Bikaner division of North Western Railway Zone.
 The first railway line to the city was laid down in 1883 when Delhi Rewari Railway was extended to Bhatinda.
 Currently, four broad gauge railway lines are at the station.
 The railway station is a part of Western Dedicated Rail Freight Corridor according to which the city is to be developed as an export-oriented industrial unit.
 The city is well connected to the neighboring states through rail links.

 Air

-Hisar Airport is located on the outskirts of the city and is currently in development.
+Hisar Airport is located on the outskirts of the city and is currently under re-development.
 In August 2012, the DGCA approved the Haryana state government's plan to develop the airport to operate domestic passenger services.
 Its 4000 ft runway will be extended to 6000 ft to accommodate air service.